bloxstreet/support/docs/mr+-information/training-guide.md

 <font color="#0F52BA">**Host:**</font> *We wish you the best of luck!*

 The Co-Host can now proceed to move towards the red lines, while the Host should head to the first occupied station for teleportation.
 To teleport LRs, the Host should view the Co-Host and bring the LRs.
-It is important to note that the Host should teleport a minimum of one and a maximum of six LRs to each trainer, depending on the number of trainers available.
+It is important to note that the Host **must** teleport **six LRs per trainer**.
+This should continue for each trainer until the final one, who will receive the remaining LRs if fewer than six remain.
 While teleporting, the Host should whitelist all Store Managers by running the commands /e :wl on and /e :wl add (username).

 Once the Host has successfully completed the teleportation process, they, along with the Co-Host, should start supervising the LRs and trainers.
 The Host and/or Co-Host must also remove Department Supervisors, Department Managers, and Assistant Store Managers from the session.